 Rainwater Harvesting systems will be reimbursed at a rate of $4.00 per gallon of treated volume with a maximum payment of $20,000.00.
-The cost -share rate is applied to the 1 inch volume of runoff collected rounded up to the nearest gallon.
+The cost-share rate is applied to the 1 inch volume of runoff collected rounded up to the nearest gallon.
 When pre-treatment is required, the pre-treatment costs are included in the cost of the practice.
+Cisterns must be at least 250 gallons.

 Rainwater harvesting provides an independent water supply during regional water restrictions and in developed countries is often used to supplement the main supply.
 It provides water when there is a drought, can help mitigate flooding of low-lying areas, and reduces demand on wells which may enable groundwater levels to be sustained.
 It also helps in the availability of potable water as rainwater is substantially free of salinity and other salts.
 Application of rainwater harvesting in urban water system provides a substantial benefit for both water supply and wastewater subsystems by reducing the need for clean water in water distribution system, less generated stormwater in sewer system, as well as a reduction in stormwater runoff polluting freshwater bodies.